wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The communication provided for in Article 36(3)(a) shall be effected as promptly as possible but not earlier than the communication under Article 20\.

-### Rule 74 Translations of Annexes of the International Preliminary Examination Report and Transmittal Thereof
+### Rule 74---Translations of Annexes of the International Preliminary Examination Report and Transmittal Thereof

 ##### 74.1 Content of Translation and Time Limit for Transmittal Thereof